egeny/fabuloos-website/documentation/api/fab.extend.md

 MyClass.extend = fab.extend; // Create a reference to extend on MyClass

-// This will add the method foo to MyClass' prototype MyClass.extend({
+// This will add the method foo to MyClass’ prototype MyClass.extend({
   foo: function() { console.log("foo"); }
 });